Agathocle: Composition

 Voltaire sent a copy of the manuscript to his friend d'Argental in August 1777, describing it to him as 'too cold and insipid' and urging him not to let anyone else see it.
 A month later, after further work, he was more confident about it, and hoped that the marvel of a play from an 84-year-old would soften the harshness of the critics.
 However of his two new plays he gradually came to consider that Irène would work better on stage, and it was indeed that work which was rehearsed and performed while he was alive.
 He wrote again to d'Argental on 25 October to say that he felt Agathocle was only suitable for performing 'at the Olympic Games of some school of Platonic philosophy.
 I'm sending you something (Irène) more passionate, more theatrical, and more interesting.'

 Action

 The action takes place in ancient Syracuse in the palace of the tyrant Agathocle (Agathocles) and the ruins of the Temple of Ceres.
 Peace has been agreed between Syracuse and Carthage, which requires prisoners to be freed.
-The Carthaginian soldier Ydasan wants to secure the release of his captive daughter Ydace, but both the two sons of the tyrant Agathocle desire her.
+The Carthaginian soldier Ydasan wants to secure the release of his captive daughter Ydace, but both sons of the tyrant Agathocle desire her.
 Polycrate is ready to undermine the peace agreement by refusing to allow Ydace to leave.
 The selfless Argide, on the other hand, protects her from his brother and when a fight ensues, he kills him.
 Agathocle is consumed with grief at his son's death, but recognises the virtue in Argide's motives.
 Argide renounces any claim over Ydace.
 To general surprise, Agathocle abdicates in favour of Argide, who promptly abdicates in turn, declaring the Republic restored.